-(This article is based on my Hebrew “TED” talk at the conference People Geekup Tel Aviv on June 2019.
+(This article is based on my Hebrew “TED” talk at the conference People Geekup Tel Aviv in June 2019.
 I dedicated this talk to HR professionals who make their first steps on their data-driven journey.
 Read also my list of Public Speaking).

 How to change the analytic mindset of HR for good?
 I deal with this question for years.
 I’m a People Analytics consultant and mentor.
-I help HR teams to leverage people data and HR technology to drive insights that contribute to business success.
+I help HR teams to leverage people’s data and HR technology to drive insights that contribute to business success.
 A nice side effect of my activity as an advisor is making HR professionals heroes in their organizations.
 I’m an applied researcher for more than two decades now – a multidisciplinary professional with a background in Economics, Business Strategy, Psychology, Statistics, Programming, and more.
-Connecting all dots into a diverse role is not only a millennials’ theme.
+Connecting all dots into a diverse role is not only a millennials theme.
 It is the reason I started my own business many years ago.

 Connecting the dots